 Generex Biotechnology Announces Update to Shareholder Stock Dividend

 /EIN News/ -- MIRAMAR, Fla., Jan.
-03, 2020 (GLOBE NEWSWIRE) -- Generex Biotechnology Corporation (www.generex.com) (OTCQB:GNBT) (“Generex”) today announced that the pay day for the two previously announced dividends in Generex Biotechnology and in NuGenerex Immuno-Oncology have been delayed due to the ongoing FINRA review and approval process.
-FINRA required a new approval process for the previously announced pay date, although the record date had not changed.
-Generex has provided FINRA with all requested information, and once FINRA approves and posts its approval to DTC, Generex will commence preparations for the dividend payment.
+10, 2020 (GLOBE NEWSWIRE) -- Generex Biotechnology Corporation (www.generex.com) (OTCQB:GNBT) (“Generex”) today announced that the pay day for the two previously announced dividends in Generex Biotechnology and in NuGenerex Immuno-Oncology have been postponed due to FINRA’s continuing review and approval process.
+Since our last announcement, FINRA requested additional information, which Generex has supplied, but FINRA has not yet completed processing of this information.
+We are delaying announcing a new payment date and ex-dividend date until we have a firm estimated of the FINRA approval date, which we believe we will have sometime next week.
 Although unfortunate, the delay is temporary and Generex is committed to delivering the dividends to shareholders as soon as the approvals are obtained.
 Please remember if you sell your shares before the ex-date you will get a pay due bill and your dividend shares will go to the buyer.
 Conversely, if you buy shares up through the ex-date, you will receive the dividend through the “Pay Due” system and the seller will automatically pay you the dividends through broker to broker transfer.

-Joe Moscato, President & CEO of Generex said, “I would like to thank all of our shareholders for your patience in this process.
-As a result of FINRA’s continuing review of the revised dividend, and with the addition of the NuGenerex Immuno-Oncology stock dividend, the FINRA review process was delayed over the holiday.
-Having provided all documentation necessary, Generex is simply waiting on FINRA to post its approval with the DTC so that brokers are prepared to accept and record the dividend shares into shareholder accounts.
-As per guidance from regulators, we expect the approvals next week, so the new pay date for the long-awaited dividend will be January 10, 2020.
-We will notify shareholders as soon as we hear of the approval from FINRA.”

 About Generex Biotechnology Corp.